kojoYeboah53i/arduino-serial-lib-with-Gsm-sim800l/README.md

 </div>

 # arduino-serial-lib-with-Gsm-sim800l
- a basic implementation of arduino serial communication with gsm-sim800l
+ A basic implementation of arduino serial communication with gsm-sim800l <br>
+ Note: No external libraries are required, its very simple but eloquent.

 ## Description
 This is my idea of what serial communication with gsm-sim800l could look like. <br>